 Wine tasting at D’Aria

 The tasting is served one glass at a time at the counter inside the tasting room, we enjoyed our tasting under the poplar trees with a cheese platter.
 Rudi, owner and wine maker, is a music man and many of the wines names are music related.
-You can choose 5 wines from the Music and Premium Ranges (R40/$2.60) or 3 wines from the reserve range (R40).
 From the Premium Range we really enjoyed the Cabernet Sauvignon/Merlot with rich red fruit (we took a bottle home).
 The wooded Sauvignon Blanc ‘The Following’ is something different.

 Award winning wines to taste – D’Aria Songbird Sauvignon Blanc 2018, D’Aria Wild Thing Sauvignon Blanc 2019, D’Aria Soprano Shiraz 2018